Do you want to move your site or blog from WordPress.com to WordPress.org?

 After specifying the details, click Next.
 Bluehost will now automatically install WordPress for you.
 Once it’s done, it will show you a screen like this:

-You can login to your site by appending wp-admin to your URL.
-Here’s how your WordPress login URL should look like:
+You can log into your site by appending wp-admin to your URL.
+Here’s what your WordPress login URL should look like:

 You can now log into your WordPress blog with the credentials sent to your email address.

 Step 3: Export Your Content From WordPress.com